North Korea marks anniversary without Kim Jong Un's aunt

 On Tuesday, his wife did not appear at a ceremony marking the second anniversary of the death of her brother, North Korea's second leader, Kim Jong Il.

-Together, she and Jang had been considered the "Pyongyang power couple", the real force behind the North Korean leadership, before Jang was labeled a traitor and executed.
+Together, she and Jang had been considered the "Pyongyang power couple", the real force behind the North Korean leadership, before Jang was labelled a traitor and executed.

 Kim Kyong Hui usually features prominently at important North Korean events alongside her nephew, the young new leader, Kim Jong Un, and other members of the North Korean elite.